IntelRealSense/realsense-ros/README.md

 ## Installation Instructions

 The Intel RealSense SDK for Linux is used as the base for these ROS node.
-Full installation information for this SDK is available at https://software.intel.com/sites/products/realsense/intro.
-Here is the quick guide:
+Full installation information for the SDK is available at https://software.intel.com/sites/products/realsense/intro.
+Here is the quick setup guide:

 ```bash
 # Install ROS Kinetic full desktop environment